sgarcez/arseparse/README.md

 # this lets us process/modify the kwargs before we execute the callable.
 # we can rely on attributes resulting from root_options to be set.
 # Here config gets replaced by three objects: settings, db_session and user_svc
-# which will be presented as kwargs to the callable, alongside the attributes
-# from the callable's own options.
 def bootstrap(**kwargs):
     config_uri = kwargs.pop('config')
     settings = myapp.parse_app_config(config_uri)